← Blog

 The context window is not storage.
 It is attention.
 Every token you add competes with every other token for the model’s focus, and past a point, more context makes the output worse, not better.
 A window stuffed with forty files the model does not need is not thorough.
 It is noisy.

 So context engineering is a budgeting problem.
-The system prompt, the tool schemas, retrieved docs, memory, the running conversation, and every tool result all draw from the same account.
-The job is signal per token, not tokens.
+The system prompt, the tool schemas, retrieved docs, memory, the running conversation, and every tool result all pull from the same window, and the job is signal per token, not tokens.

 If a smart human with the same information on screen would get the task right, and the model does not, you usually have a context problem.
 It is not seeing what it needs to, or it is drowning in what it does not.